 Ghost: a shadow on the sleeve of your sweater; a rhythm returning from lifetimes before; the meandering suggestion of a river on an ancient, yellowed map.

+We publish poetry, essays, images, multimedia, hybrid, cross-, multi-, and post-genre work.
 We are interested in work that does not sit comfortably inside genre labels—work that bends or pushes against traditional limitations; that mixes, blends, and steps outside of the normal bounds.

 The best way to understand what we're looking for is to read our Special Feature: Hybrid Forms & the Post-Genre Approach.